moya2103/RaceDay/README.md

 ## System Roles

  **Organiser**
- Can create, edit, and delete events, manage categories, capture participant results, and view all enrolments **Participant**
+ Can create, edit, and delete events
+ Manage categories
+ Capture participant results
+ View all enrolments
+ **Participant**
  Can create an account, browse events, enrol by selecting a category, view own enrolments, and track personal results